carozy797/carozy797/README.md

 Asante Daniel Agyei !! 👋🏻,

 I am a professional software engineer, a research scientist, data scientist and a designer.
 I have a great interest in AI.
-CEO of Fausford Company(PHP, Python, Flutter/Dart, c++, java, SQL, C,  Latex, Firebase, Javascript, Full stack web and mobile app development).
+Co-founder of FausfordAI.

-## Fausford is an IT and Health company that Build interactive software, provides medical health care, and also client specifications
+## Fausford is an AI and Health company that Build interactive software, provides medical health care using AI, and also client specifications
 ## with the help of Data Science and AI.